 Appreciate Art At Miljenko Stancic Gallery

 Art lovers should definitely put Miljenko Stancic Gallery on their visit list.
-Dedicated to the famous local artist, you’ll be able to explore 40 of their most famous paintings as well as learn more about him too.
+Dedicated to the famous local artist, you’ll be able to explore 40 of their most famous paintings and learn more about them.

 Fill Up Your Photo Reel At Sermage Palace

-There are few buildings which are beautiful as Sermage Palace.
-This is a very short walk away from the castle in the Old Town, and the Rococo architecture will make your jaw drop.
+There are a few buildings that are beautiful as Sermage Palace.
+The palace dates back to the 17th century and is still in fantastic condition.
+This is a short walk away from the castle in the Old Town, and the Rococo architecture will make your jaw drop.
 You’ll also find an art museum inside.
-The palace dates back to the 17th century and is still in fantastic condition.

 Check out the Old Town